 Find your local Scout Shop to get all of your Scouting supplies.
 There are five locations to serve you!
 Find a Scout Shop near you.
 Visit www.scoutstuff.org when your Scout Shop is closed and have your items shipped directly to your home.

 Council Newsletter.
 The eScouter is a monthly newsletter containing information about upcoming council events and activities.

 Sign Up for eScouter News

 The pack is a group of 1st - 5th grade dens.
 Each pack has several volunteers who can help and answer questions.
 The cubmaster is a volunteer who provides leadership, emcees the monthly pack meeting and plans and carries out the pack program.
 The pack committee chair is a volunteer who presides over the monthly pack committee meetings and recruits adults to perform administrative functions of the pack.

+The Sam Houston Area Council is divided into 26 geographic districts.
+Each district is served by at least one professional staff member -- district executive and/or district director.
 The district is a division of the council that helps bring Scouting to your local area.
 Districts focus on membership, unit support, fundraising, training, district activities and promoting advancement and camping.
 There are a variety of volunteers on the district committee who can help including the district training chair, district advancement chair, district activities chair, and district finance chair.
 Commissioners are volunteers who help Scout units succeed and can be a valuable resource.
-Each district has a district executive who is a Scouting professional available to answer your questions and can help explain BSA polices.
-A good place to meet district volunteers and other leaders in your area is at the district monthly Roundtable meeting.
+Each district has a district executive who is a Scouting professional available to answer your questions and can help explain BSA policies.